ploetz-zeller/symbio-documentation/docs/admin/administration/data-management/data-management.md

 ### Warning

-!For hierarchical facets, the administratice consolidation should always be startet from the architecture!<br />
+!For hierarchical facets, the administrative consolidation should always be started from the architecture!<br />
 !Otherwise there is a chance for child elements to be deleted!<br />
 If it is started from the architecture, the child elements are moved one level up if possible or are moved to the orphaned view otherwise.